-If a jaguar cichlid is paired with a female jaguar cichlid that it is not familiar with, chances are that it will kill the female fish, especially if the male is larger in size.
+If a jaguar cichlid is paired with a female jaguar cichlid that it is not familiar with, chances are that it will kill the female fish, especially if the male is larger.

 Jaguar cichlids usually form a steady couple and they are splendid guardians.
 However, to make such a couple it’s required to raise together a few adolescents to give them a chance to pick their match themselves.

 It is better than the temperature of the water is raised a little and kept at 28 degrees.
 However, if breeding has not been begun by the fish when it was expected, you can stimulate it by changing 25% of the tank’s water with fresh defecated water but at the same temperature